oddlittlebird/docs-1/docs/cep/tutorials/transforming-data.md

     1. To group by a specific attribute (by the `roomNo` attribute in this example), specify it via the `group by` clause as shown below.

         ```sql
+        insert into OutputStream
         select roomNo, avg(temp) as avgTemp
         from TempStream
-        group by roomNo
+        group by roomNo;
-        insert into OutputStream;
         ```

     1. Add the `insert into` clause with the name of the output stream to indicate that the processed events are directed to that stream.

         ```sql
-        from TempStream
-        insert into OutputStream;
+        insert into OutputStream
+        from TempStream;
         ```

     1. To group by a specific attribute (by the `roomNo` attribute in this example), specify it via the `group by` clause as shown below.

         ```sql
+        insert into OutputStream
         select roomNo, deviceID, avg(temp) as avgTemp
         from TempStream
-        group by roomNo
+        group by roomNo;
-        insert into OutputStream;
         ```

 1. Save the stream application.
 The completed stream application is as follows.